showell/binary-search-experiment/readme.md

 My hypothesis is that there's a middle ground between 2 and 1000 in terms of granularity.

+### My approach ###

+I spent a day fiddling with Python to implement three search classes with the same protocols:

+    SimpleSearch
+    NestedSearchTree
+    BinarySearcher

+I then ran some stress tests to see how they perform.

+At this point I would go to [the code](https://github.com/showell/binary-search-experiment/blob/main/search.py) to see the details.
+(I commented the code heavily after the fact.)

 ### Example output ###